The Bismuth Business

 After creating an online business model, he zeroed in on opening a commodity shop.
 He bought bismuth in bulk and started converting it into large homemade crystals to sell online.

 However, while his online store has found success, he cites marketing and selling the crystals as the most challenging requirement of the business model.
-“It’s the kind of business that I think would do well in an arts and crafts fair, but, alas, we aren’t holding any arts and crafts fairs these days,” he says.
+“It’s the kind of business that I think would do well in an arts and crafts fair or as a science fair project, but, alas, we aren’t holding any arts and crafts fairs these days,” he says.
 But Covid-19 restrictions or not, Evan plans to continue promoting The Bismuth Business in any way possible.